rwoll/CS051Proposal/README.md

 of the rubric to be taken away only in extreme circumstances of misuse.

 #### Grading
-There are a few options regarding grading for the usage of git in the lab.
-They are as follows:
+A few ideas regarding possible grading scenarios:
   1. Git use would be in integral part of the grade, to be taken away from design or style, only to be deducted in cases of severe misuse (all in one commit, or 100 infinitesimal commits)